-These instructions will provide you with essential information alongside our more detailed briefing, which will be emailed week commencing Monday 25th March.
-Please read this carefully and take the time to understand your responsibilities as a member of Team Brighton.
+These instructions will provide you with essential information alongside our more detailed briefing, which will be emailed to you late March.
+Please read this carefully and take the time to understand your responsibilities as a member of the Volunteer Team.

 We hope that you enjoy your experience with us, make some new friends and most importantly have fun whilst helping our runners and spectators have a great weekend!

 Thank you for volunteering your time to play a very important part in the safe and smooth running of the Brighton Marathon Weekend.

 Saturday 18th April

 - Mini Mile Races – 10.00am – 4.00pm

 - Beach Village – 8.30am – 6.00pm